Slow the Natural Process of Tooth Discoloration

-Dental materials: Some of dental procedures like dental restorations and implants can turn the teeth gray-black in certain cases.
+Dental materials: Some of the dental procedures like dental restorations and implants can turn the teeth gray-black in certain cases.

-Genetics: Genetics are also believed to be a culprit behind early tooth discoloration.
+Genetics: Genetics is also believed to be a culprit behind early tooth discoloration.

 Types of Tooth Discoloration

 Extrinsic discoloration: This is the most common type of tooth discoloration where the stains are caused on the outer surface of the tooth.
-In this type the staining largely appears along the edges and close to the gums.
-These are caused by consumption of colored food and drinks.
+In this type, the staining largely appears along the edges and close to the gums.
+These are caused by the consumption of colored food and drinks.

 Intrinsic discoloration: These are deep stains that pertain to a small area of the tooth.
-This type of tooth discoloration occurs due to the use of certain medications, too much of fluoride, dental diseases or genetics.
+This type of tooth discoloration occurs due to the use of certain medications, too much fluoride, dental diseases, or genetics.

 So how can you avoid tooth discoloration?